skip to main content

 Web interface: asusrouter.com

-The setup process appears to be (mostly) the same across ASUS routers.
-The ones we’ve tested provide two ways to get your network up and running: Basic and Advanced.
+The setup process appears to be (mostly) the same across ASUS routers based on my testing.
+The ones I’ve tested provide two ways to get your network up and running: Basic and Advanced.

 Basic setup